AnthonissenBert/Notes/SlingshotDnD/Quests/The Chromatic Blade.md

 **2. Guardians of the Past:** The dungeon is guarded by the keepers of the forge that were created centuries ago to protect its secrets.
 These guardians are formidable adversaries and must be outwitted or defeated to progress deeper into the dungeon.
 To bypass them, the players may need to decipher ancient inscriptions, offering clues about their weaknesses and the dungeon's history.
 	- 2 [[Half red dragon veteran]]

 **3. Guild Rivalry**: As the players draw closer to the [[Prismblade]], they encounter a rival adventuring guild sent to claim the sword for their own glory.
 The party must decide whether to engage in a tense negotiation, outwit them, or engage in a thrilling battle.
-If engaged by the party, the party will completely obliterate the opposition (these are level 3 fighters agains the parties level 6)
+If engaged by the party, the party will completely obliterate the opposition (these are level 3 fighters against the parties level 6)

 **4. Puzzle Chambers:** The heart of the dungeon is a series of interconnected chambers filled with intricate puzzles.
 These puzzles test the players' logic, observation skills, and problem-solving abilities.
 For example, they might encounter a room with a shifting floor puzzle where they must step on pressure plates in a specific sequence to unlock a door or a room with a mysterious celestial clock that reveals the way forward when deciphered.

 **5. Ethereal Guardians:** In the deepest chamber, they encounter ethereal guardians who determine whether the adventurers are worthy of claiming the Unforged Blade.
 These guardians may challenge the players with moral dilemmas, forcing them to confront their true intentions and the greater purpose of the sword.
+	-

 **6. The Forge's Chamber:** The climax of the dungeon reveals the forge where the Unforged Blade was intended to be crafted.
 Here, the players find a massive, mystical anvil and a collection of rare, magical materials.
 They must figure out how to unlock the forge's secrets and potentially use its power to their advantage.